-A. Yes, under certain circumstances.
+A: Yes, under certain circumstances.
 These agreements are regulated by state law.
-Where permitted, such agreements should be written by legal counsel and narrowly-tailored to protect the employer from loss of its employees or clients that it has current relationships with.
+Where permitted, such agreements should be written by legal counsel and narrowly-tailored to protect the employer from loss of its employees or clients with whom it has current relationships.
 Non-solicitation agreements cannot, however, be so restrictive as to prohibit a former employee from contacting former co-workers or clients to say that he or she has left employment and gone elsewhere.

 Q & A – Can I ask employees to sign an agreement saying that if they leave they will not solicit my clients or their former fellow employees?